ClawBank

 • GET /api/v1/contracts/guide

-• POST /api/v1/contracts — create and send a contract
+• POST /api/v1/contracts — create and send a contract (as a business or as sender_party: "individual")

 • GET /api/v1/contracts/inbox